Planning a trip to France or simply want to know more about the country? Then check out these 111 interesting facts

-94. The Provence region of France is known for their fields of lavender.
+94. The Provence region of France is known for its fields of lavender.
 During the spring, this makes the area a haven for tourists wishing to see the beautiful purple fields and enjoy the wonderful scent.

 95. In 1993, France was a founding member of the European Union, a collection of 27 nations banding together to promote peace, democracy, and economic stability.

 96. The French system of government is actually a combination of a parliamentary democracy, like the United Kingdom, and a presidential democracy like the United States.
 It has both a President and a Prime Minister.

 97. What's interesting about France is that due to its moderate climate and an abundant amount of usable farmland, they are the European leader in agriculture.
 There are over 700,000 farms in France.

 98. French life expectancy for men is 78, while the average for women is 84.
 When compared to the rest of the world, this indicates that the French are very healthy.

 99. The French have more “second homes”, usually vacation homes, than citizens of any other country.

 100. The national flower of France is the sword lily.
 Beginning in the 12th century, French kings adorned their robes, palaces, and flags with the “fleur-de-lis”, a highly-stylized version of the beloved iris.

 101. All countries have seemingly-nonsensical laws on their books.
 France is no exception, but at least one of these humorous laws reflects their national pride: It is against the law in France to name a pig “Napoleon”.